ekirbs/portfolio-v4/README.md

 ---
 >## Description

 Hello, and welcome to my portfolio!
 My name is Eric Kirberger and I am a Full Stack Web Developer.
 My focus is on Front End Development and UI/UX Design.
-This mobile-first portfolio is made using React.js with a growing number of components and features, a list of which can be found below.
+This mobile-first, responsive portfolio is made using React.js with a growing number of components and features, a list of which can be found below.
 Please enjoy your time on my site, and feel free to contact me for anything field-related!

 Link: [Deployed Portfolio](https://ekirbs.github.io/portfolio-v4/ 'My deployed portfolio, made using React.js.')